hsjobeki/nix-types/README.md

   In other words: The code is already wrong and will be detected, by the user who runs the programm.

 The nixos modules system has option types which are dynamic types.
 In fact nix doesnt have a static type system.
 The scope of this project is to build a static type system, that allows writing doc-strings, that can __1. produce good documentation__ and __2.
-Parseable type strings__ and later we might refine the type system so it can be used as __3. source for static code analysis__.
+Parseable type strings__ and later we might refine the type system so it can be used as __3. source for static code analysis__, which could allow for linting, and autocompletion through a language server like `nil`.

 Currently there are multiple ways to document a type: